Skip to main content

 The trade-offs are also real:

-Data exposure: Claude Code sends code context to Anthropic's API.
+Data exposure: Claude Code runs locally but sends prompts, model outputs, and the code context needed for analysis over the network for AI processing.
 For teams working with proprietary algorithms, unreleased product code, or data subject to contractual confidentiality requirements, this is a boundary worth mapping before deployment.
-Anthropic's enterprise tier offers a business associate agreement (BAA) and zero data retention policy, but that requires an active enterprise contract, not the default API terms.
+Anthropic's data usage documentation says commercial users are not used for model training unless the customer opts in, and that zero data retention is available with appropriately configured API keys.

 EU AI Act and Data Guardrails